jordimintknight/mintknight-docs/API-web/Companies/MainCompanies.md

 Companies are entities linked to users.
 Each user can have up to one company.
 Only Authorized Users, can add / edit / fetch the information of their company.

+The required fields to create a company are the folloing fields:
+name:
+taxId:

+Free users, can create up to:
+3 projects
+10 contracts
+100 wallets
+100 mints
+10 uploads
+1 transfer

 Companies have the following fields:

 ```javascript